mageplaza/pdf-invoice-templates/README.md

 Again, Mageplaza always desires to deliver the best service, we want to hear your thoughts directly and regularly.
 The power of knowledge is sharing, we’re waiting for all your volunteer contributions of more custom templates done by your own hands.
 We’re looking forward to seeing how magnificent creativity our customers can have.

-Lastly, don’t hesitate if you need support from us, Mageplaza Technical Department is available at https://mageplaza.freshdesk.com/support/home.